 In the back seat, children are less likely to be injured by striking hard interior parts during a collision or hard braking.
 Also, children cannot be injured by an inflating airbag when they ride in the back.

-The Passenger's Airbag Poses Serious Risks to Children

-Airbags have been designed to help protect adults in a moderate to severe frontal collision.
-To do this, the passenger's airbag is quite large, and it inflates with tremendous speed.
+The Passenger's Front Airbag Poses Serious Risks to Children Front airbags have been designed to help protect adults in a moderate to severe frontal collision.
+To do this, the passenger's front airbag is quite large, and it inflates with tremendous speed.